optiv/Go365/README.md

 ```

-This is a defensive mechanism triggered by the number of **valid** user queries within a certain period of **time**.
+This is a defensive mechanism triggered by the number of **valid** user queries against the target domain within a certain period of **time**.
 The number of attempts and the period of time will vary depending on the target domain since the thresholds can be customized by the target organization.

 ### Countering Defenses
 The defensive mechanism is **time** and **IP address** based.
 Go365 provides options to include a wait time between requests and proxy options to distribute the source of the requests.
 To circumvent the defensive mechanisms on your target domain, use a long wait time and multiple proxy servers.

-A wait time of 5 seconds is recommended. ``` -w 5```
+A wait time of AT LEAST 15 seconds is recommended. ``` -w 15```

+If you still get "account locked out" responses, start proxying your requests.

 Note: Proxy options have only been tested on SSH dynamic proxies.

 Create a bunch of SOCKS5 proxies and make a file that looks like this:
 ```